Harold R. Johnson

 Johnson told CBC Radio interviewer Shelagh Rogers in 2016 that his father was a Swedish immigrant and his mother a Cree woman in Saskatchewan, where he was born.
 He enlisted in the Royal Canadian Navy and worked as a logger, trapper and miner before going to university as an adult, completing his education in law with an MA at Harvard.
 He was a member of the Montreal Lake Cree Nation.

-After being diagnosed with stage IV lung cancer, Johnson died on February 9, 2022, at the age of 64.
-His twelfth and final book, The Power of Story was released posthumously in October of the same year.
+After being diagnosed with stage IV lung cancer, Johnson died on February 9, 2022, at the age of 67.
+His twelfth and final book, The Power of Story was released posthumously in October 2022.

+Daniel Grenier received a Governor General's Award nomination for English to French translation at the 2024 Governor General's Awards, for his translation of Johnson's Charlie Muskrat.